 Length: 90 minutes

 This presentation is on what I call academic grief—the often-unspoken sense of loss students experience when they reach a crossroads in their educational journey.
 Whether they discover they are not competitive for a desired program, need to change majors, or face one of the many other disappointments that arise during college, these moments can trigger real grief that impacts motivation, identity, and academic progress.
-This session equips academic advisors, faculty, and student-support professionals with four tangible, practical tools they can use in both brief and extended conversations to help students process these emotions in healthy ways.
-By learning how to acknowledge and facilitate academic grief, educators can better support students in regaining momentum and moving confidently toward their goals.

 Price: $500